whaynes/STCW23/jekyll/content/definitions.md

 Standard
 :  The standard specifies the criteria for determining acceptable proficiency.

-Example
+### Example

+Condition
-:Condition: On a basketball court with a standard ball and net.
+: On a basketball court with a standard ball and net.

+Behavior
-:Behavior:  Shoot free throws for one minute.
+:  Shoot free throws for one minute.

+Standard
-:Standard:  Score at least 10 points.
+:  Make at least five baskets.